awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 You can create as many Auto Scaling groups as you need\.
 For example, you can create an Auto Scaling group for each tier\.

 To distribute traffic between the instances in your Auto Scaling groups, you can introduce a load balancer into your architecture\.
-For more information, see [Using a Load Balancer with an Auto Scaling Group](autoscaling-load-balancer.md)\.
+For more information, see [Elastic Load Balancing and Amazon EC2 Auto Scaling](autoscaling-load-balancer.md)\.

 ## Example: Distributing Instances Across Availability Zones<a name="arch-AutoScalingMultiAZ"></a>